ywarnier/launch/lms_lrs.md

 When importing a TinCan package, all the content, activity definitions, and activity provider definitions in the package will be imported.

-If any activity definitions are loaded then all the files within the package starting from the “root”, and excluding the file “tincan.xml”, must be placed in an accessible location by the LMS.
-For any activity definitions that have “launch” or “resource” defined, the LMS will store those values as activity profile entries in its associated LRS.
+If any activity definition is loaded, then all the files within the package starting from the “root”, and excluding the file `tincan.xml`, must be placed in an accessible location by the LMS.
+For any activity definitions that have `launch` or `resource` defined, the LMS will store those values as activity profile entries in its associated LRS.
 Any relative URLs will be transformed into absolute URLs based on the location the LRS stored the content.